 How often do you read a research article and skip straight to the tables and figures?
-That's because data visualizations have the power to make large and complex research projects with thousands of data points comprehensible when presenting data to research audiences.
-Good data visualization tools can help you summarize your data and make clear the pathways for actionable insights.
+That's because data visualizations have the power to make large and complex research projects with thousands of data points comprehensible when authors present data to research audiences.
+Researchers create visual representations to help summarize data and make clear the pathways for actionable insights.

 In everyday situations, a picture is always worth a thousand words.
 Illustrations, figures, and charts convey messages that words alone cannot.
-In research, data visualization can help explain scientific knowledge in an orderly manner based on data that is otherwise unstructured.
+In research, data visualization can help explain scientific knowledge, evidence for data insights, and key performance indicators in an orderly manner based on data that is otherwise unstructured.

 For all of the various data formats available to researchers, a significant portion of qualitative and social science research is still text-based.
 Essays, reports, and research articles still rely on writing practices aimed at repackaging research in prose form.
 This can create the impression that simply writing more will persuade research audiences.
-On the contrary, framing research in terms that is easy for your target readers to understand makes it easier for your research to become published in peer-reviewed scholarly journals or find engagement at scholarly conferences.
-Even in market or professional settings, data visualization is an essential concept when you need to convince others about the insights of your research and the recommendations you make based on the data.
+However, framing research in visual ways that are easy for your target readers to understand makes it easier for your research to become published in peer-reviewed scholarly journals or find engagement at scholarly conferences.
+Even in market or professional settings, data visualization is essential when you need to communicate to others the insights of your research and the recommendations you make based on the data.

-Data visualization is important because it makes it easy for your research audience to understand your data sets and your findings.
+Data visualization is important because it makes it easy for your research audience to understand your findings.
 Also, data visualization helps you organize your data more efficiently.
 As the explanation of ATLAS.ti's tools will illustrate later on, data visualization might point you to research inquiries that you might not even be aware of, helping you get the most out of your data.

 Research employs numerous visualizations to help researchers explain their data, including: